openfheorg/openfhe-network-examples/README.md

 within this directory.
 Rather, all peer-to-peer examples use this code.

+The following files define the different functionalities of the Node object.

+1. `node.h` : the node implementation class and the functions that are invoked in the applications to register a node, create message queues and send and get messages

+1. `node_internal_client.h` : create a client instance within the node server to send messages to other node servers.

+1. `node_request.h`: The node server side processing of the messages received from other nodes and assigning it to the correct message queues.

+1. `node_server_async_base.h` : gRPC object for the node server to handle async requests

+1. `comm_utils(.h,.cpp)` : utilities for creating the message
+   structure, message queue objects and processing command line arguments.

 ## Threshhold FHE with Abort Recovery Examples

 There are a few different versions of this example: